Book name: Mystery in White

 At the start the characters felt a little in danger of being presented as stock 'types', but over time they each developed in a way that was subtle and nuanced.
 I liked the way that the reader was given plenty of space to make up their mind about each of them.

 Murder Mystery is a wide genre and capable of being very elastic.
 I loved the absence of a clear leader or readymade detective.
 Somehow, it seemed very realistic.

 Thank you so much for reading my review of Mystery in White by J Jefferson Farjeon.
 My next post is on Friday.
 In the meantime, the comments section is open!

-If you’ve enjoyed this review, you might be interested in reading my review of Agatha Raisin and the Busy Body by MC Beaton here.
-Or you might like to take a look at my review of The Sittaford Mystery by Agatha Christie here.
+If you’ve enjoyed this review, you might be interested reading in my review of Agatha Raisin and the Busy Body by MC Beaton.

-If you fancy something different, you might like to take a chance on my review of Hereditary here.
+If you fancy something different, you might like to take a chance on my review of Hereditary.